-They begin life as a medium to large larvae, with a length up to 2.5 cm.
-It is orangery brown in color, and the abdomen is rounded, giving it a short, stocky appearance.
+They begin life as medium to large larvae, with a length up to 2.5 cm.
+It is orangery brown, and the abdomen is rounded, giving it a short, stocky appearance.
 There is a small hook on the top of abdominal segments three through eight, while the hooks on segments five through seven are noticeably larger.
-There is a small, rear facing spine on each side of abdominal segment eight and nine.
+There is a small, rear-facing spine on each side of abdominal segments eight and nine.

 The larvae do particularly well in acidic bogs and lives in the debris on the bottom of lakes, ponds, bogs, and marshes.
 I once watch one chase down a tadpole and kill it with 1 bite, then it hauled it away under a rock to eat, it was quite a scene.
 Was surprised at how fast it was able to move around.
 Pretty amazing little creatures, that’s for sure.